 share?
 How are they contrasted?
 How does the film encourage us to feel about and understand them?

-c) Here’s a tip for honing your thesis statement into a clear, concisely stated implicit meaning for the film: think in terms of fortune cookie language for this sentence.
-So, for example, you wouldn’t find something like “Love is important” in a fortune cookie; it’s too vague and bland.
+c) Here’s a tip for honing your thesis statement into a clear, concisely stated implicit meaning for the film: think in terms of "fortune cookie" language for this sentence.
+So, for example, you wouldn’t find something like "It's about love" or even “Love is important” in a fortune cookie; these are too vague and bland.
 But you might find something like “Only through love can we find happiness.”
 While a bit clichéd, this statement clearly makes its point and thus become easy to illustrate with examples from your film.

 2) Narrative and Narration

 a) Characterize the overall range and depth of

 narration as the film progresses, noting whether the film's narration employs generally restricted or unrestricted

 range, objective or subjective depth.
 Be sure to say why these choices are

 significant for your implicit meaning.
 Also, be sure to note when exceptions to the prevailing modes of narration occur and why they're significant.

 b) For your benefit only, segment the film's narrative into sections.
 What are the major unified blocks of action?
 (Fade-outs and fade-ins will typically punctuate each block of action, though films sometimes use other transitional edits such as cuts, wipes, or dissolves here.)
 What events transpire in each block, and what new information do we obtain about each character?
 What kinds of manipulations do you find in the relations between plot and story?

 Note: The information from this segmentation is to help you only; it should not figure in your written analysis.
 As always, be careful to avoid plot summary in your paper.